 Citigroup Global Markets Inc., BofA Securities, Inc., and Barclays Capital Inc. are acting as joint global coordinators of the offering and as representatives of the underwriters.
-Morgan Stanley & Co.
-LLC and Scotia Capital (USA) Inc. are acting as joint book runners of the offering.
-Santander US Capital Markets LLC and UBS Securities LLC are acting as co-managers of the offering.
 Subject to the terms and conditions set forth in an underwriting agreement among us and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the number of common shares represented by ADSs set forth opposite its name below.

-Underwriter Number of ADSs
+Underwriter Number of Common Shares

 Citigroup Global Markets Inc.

 BofA Securities, Inc.

 Barclays Capital Inc.

-Morgan Stanley & Co.
-LLC

-Scotia Capital (USA) Inc.

-Santander US Capital Markets LLC

-UBS Securities LLC

-Total 12,500,000
+Total